-Students are required to pay \$45 for the cost of food materials.
+Please note: Students are required to pay for the cost of food materials.
+Payment is to be made at the start of the semester.

-Students are also required to purchase/wear a cap and apron set (\$25), which is available from the class teacher at the beginning of the course, if they have not purchased the uniform in Year 8.
+Students are also required to purchase/wear a cap and apron set which must be purchased from the school, if they don't already have one.